zoltan-molnar/devops-dave/README.md

 ## Install

-Currently, it's a slack bot (Facebook Messenger is under testing).
-You can easily install it by clicking here:
+You can easily install the Slack bot by clicking here:

 [<img src="https://platform.slack-edge.com/img/add_to_slack.png">](https://slack.com/oauth/authorize?&client_id=172719434563.172125638464&scope=bot,chat:write:bot,im:history,incoming-webhook)

+Or you can use the Messenger bot by [clicking here](m.me/devopsdavebot)

 ## Usage